 The initial focus of research into maximum running times has been the case when $H$ is a clique.
-When $H=K_3$ and $G$ is a path with $n$ vertices, one can see that $\tau_H(G)=\ceil{\log_2(n)}$ as the distance between any pair of non-adjacent vertices halves at each step.
-Moreover, this happens for any pair of vertices in each connected component of \emph{any} initial graph and as the $n$-vertex path maximises the diameter of an $n$-vertex graph, we have $\tau_H(G)\le \ceil{\log_2(n)}$ for all $n$-vertex $G$ and hence $M_H(n)=\ceil{\log_2(n)}$.
+When $H=K_3$ and $G$ is a path with $n$ vertices, one can see that $\tau_H(G)=\ceil{\log_2(n-1)}$ as the distance between any pair of non-adjacent vertices approximately halves at each step.
+Moreover, this happens for any pair of vertices in each connected component of \emph{any} initial graph.
+As the $n$-vertex path maximises the diameter of an $n$-vertex graph, we have $\tau_H(G)\le \ceil{\log_2(n-1)}$ for all $n$-vertex $G$ and hence $M_H(n)=\ceil{\log_2(n-1)}$.
 For $K_4$, the maximum running time is much larger.
 Indeed, Bollob\'as, Przykucki, Riordan and Sahasrabudhe~\cite{bollobas2017maximum} and, independently, Matzke~\cite{matzke2015saturation} showed that $M_{K_4}(n)=n-3$, for all $n\ge 3$.

 Bollob\'as, Przykucki, Riordan and Sahasrabudhe~\cite{bollobas2017maximum} also realised that the running times could be even longer for $K_r$-processes as $r$ grows and they gave constructions showing that $M_{K_r}(n)\ge n^{2-\lambda_r-o(1)}$ for $r\ge 5$, where $\lambda_r$ is some explicit constant such that $\lambda_r\rightarrow 0$ as $r\rightarrow \infty$.
-However the same authors believed that there was a limit to how long the $K_r$-bootstrap process could last and conjectured that for all $r\ge 5$, $M_{K_r}(n)=o(n^2)$.
+However the same authors believed that there was a limit to how long the $K_r$-bootstrap process could last, conjecturing that for all $r\ge 5$, $M_{K_r}(n)=o(n^2)$.
 It turns out that this conjecture was in fact false.
-Indeed, Balogh, Kronenberg, Pokrovskiy and the thrid author of the current paper~\cite{balogh2019maximum} proved that $M_{K_r}(n)=\Omega(n^2)$ for all $r\ge 6$.
+Indeed, Balogh, Kronenberg, Pokrovskiy and Szab\'o~\cite{balogh2019maximum} proved that $M_{K_r}(n)=\Omega(n^2)$ for all $r\ge 6$.

-In contrast to the construction of Bollob\'as et al., which was probabilistic in nature, the authors of~\cite{balogh2019maximum} used an explicit construction.
-Interestingly, the construction could not be pushed to give quadratic time for $K_5$, but they could show that $M_{K_5}(n)\ge n^{2-o(1)}$.
-Intriguingly, this lower bound comes from a connection to additive combinatorics and in fact they show that $M_{K_5}(n)\geq \Omega(n r_3(n))$, where $r_3(n)$ denotes the size of the largest set in $[n]$ which contains no $3$-term arithmetic progressions (configurations of the form $a,a+b,a+2b$ for $a,b\in \NN\setminus\{0\}$).
-A famous construction of Behrend~\cite{behrend1946sets} gives that $r_3(n)\geq n^{1-O(1/\sqrt{\log n})}$, whilst it is well-known that $r_3(n)=o(n)$, as was originally shown by Roth in 1953.
+Interestingly, their construction could not be pushed to give quadratic time for $K_5$, but they could show that $M_{K_5}(n)\ge n^{2-o(1)}$ using a connection to additive combinatorics and a famous construction of Behrend~\cite{behrend1946sets} giving large sets free of $3$-term arithmetic progressions.
 Determining the asymptotics of $M_{K_5}(n)$, and in particular, if it can be quadratic or not, remains a very interesting open problem.